finalv2/cwp-decap-test/resources/kin-specific-foster-home-approval-model-standards.md

 tags:
   - resource
 ---
-*Kin-Specific Foster Home Approval* provides national recommended standards for working with kin, with guidance on conducting background checks and assessments and reviewing existing policy.
+*Kin-Specific Foster Home Approval* offers national recommended standards for working with kin, with guidance on conducting background checks, assessments, and reviews of existing policy.